Competition for The Reconstruction of the Destroyed Palestinian Villages

 100- 500 8 257 Acre, Haifa

-It is clear that the average density for most villages is about 40 persons/dunum (40 per 1000 sq.m.), as it was pre-1948, except in coastal area like Acre and Haifa Districts where the respective densities rose to 250 persons/dunum.
+It is clear that the average density for most villages is about 40 persons/dunum (40 per 1000 sq.m.), as it was pre-1948, except in coastal areas like Acre and Haifa Districts where the respective densities rose to 250 persons/dunum.

-Accommodating present population, which increased ten fold (at 2010) since 1948, produces higher densities, which may mean a high-rise development solution.
+Accommodating present population, which increased ten fold since 1948, produces higher densities, which may mean a high-rise development solution.
 It is essential to rebuild on the same village site, with the necessary urban extension of built-up area and without gross reduction in the agricultural fields or encroachment on historical features of the site.
 The number of people who will use the village as their permanent year round home will vary according to their employment but they must all have potential residency.

 • Education